Associate Dean and Chair

 1540 Alcazar St., CHP 155, Los Angeles, CA 90089-9006

-James Gordon is associate dean and chair of the Division of Biokinesiology and Physical Therapy.
-His research focuses on neural control of arm movements, especially the roles of proprioceptive information in control of reaching movements.
+Associate Dean and Chair James Gordon’s research focuses on neural control of arm movements, especially the roles of proprioceptive information in control of reaching movements.

 His current research in neurorehabilitation and motor control has been published extensively.
 He is considered one of the foremost thinkers in motor learning and its application to people with neurological conditions.